 Probably at least a little bit:).
 The new Enlighten Pico/Nano laser is less likely to cause significant discomfort than the older Q-switched lasers; in addition to removing unwanted tattoos faster and more completely.
 And some areas of the body are naturally more sensitive than others.
 Since we at Tatts No Good are kind souls we do offer ways to mitigate this discomfort ranging from topical anesthetics (numbing cream) to injectable anesthetics (such as Lidocaine).
-At each treatment you will be given a “souvenir” bag containing what you will need to take care of the site until the next session.
 We will do our best to minimize the “side effects” and make the experience of your Laser Tattoo Removal the best it can be

 And Who Exactly is Tatts No More?

 Tatts No Good is led by Eric Lang DO.
 Dr. Lang is Board Certified and has over 30 years experience practicing Internal Medicine and has extensive experience in dermatological issues; he also performs many procedures including skin cancer removal surgery as part of his medical practice.
 All procedures are performed either by Dr. Lang or under his supervision to ensure the best results possible.